vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 `vac:acz:ift:2025q1-libp2p-mix-poc`

-Updating a raw RFC specifying libp2p mixnet protocol and implementing a PoC over Waku
+Updating the raw RFC specifying libp2p mixnet protocol and implementing a PoC over Waku
 ## Description

 This commitment entails designing an anonymization layer for gossipsub, and by extension, IFT projects.